icecreammatt/mattcarrier.com/README.md

 ## Build

+- `nix develop`
+- `make build`
-- To build site run `nix develop` in the command line.
-This will use a pinned version of hugo (`0.106.0`)
-to ensure Hugo API changes do not break build as what happene between `0.54.0` and the current release.
+- This will use a pinned version of hugo (`0.106.0`) to ensure Hugo API changes do not break build as what happene between `0.54.0` and the current release.

 ## Release